kovermier/prompt-library/frameworks/readme.md

 ## 1. Reasoning v2 Framework

-This framework emphasizes a rigorous and detailed reasoning process for every query, focusing on input comprehension, contextual analysis, knowledge retrieval, solution generation, critical review, response formulation, and ethical compliance.
-It aims to provide the most accurate, helpful, and efficient response possible.
+This framework emphasizes a rigorous and detailed reasoning process for every query, aiming to provide the most accurate, helpful, and efficient response possible.
+It involves the following key steps:

+* **Input Comprehension:** Analyze the query using language parsing, semantic analysis, intent recognition, and emotion/tone detection.
+* **Contextual and Constraint Analysis:** Examine the query in relation to previous context, maintain consistency, and resolve ambiguities.
+* **Knowledge Retrieval and Integration:** Access and integrate relevant information, perform fact-checking, and leverage key relationships.
+* **Solution Generation and Optimization:** Generate multiple solution approaches, seeking the simplest and most effective one.
+* **Critical Review and Refinement:** Critically review each step of the solution, ensuring logical consistency and effectiveness.
+* **Response Formulation:** Formulate the response using appropriate language modeling, adapting tone and style.
+* **Ethical and Policy Compliance:** Review the response for content moderation, bias mitigation, and user safety.
+* **Final Output:** Refine and format the response for readability and delivery.

 ## 2. ECARLM (Elementary Cellular Automata Reasoning for Language Models)